-C201 Intern Observation
+C103 Intern Observation

 This course introduces the new intern to the basic operations of the student clinic.
 Students will be given the experience of observing our interns in our teaching clinic, with the attending supervisor.
 Students will learn how the clinic operates, HIPAA compliance regarding confidentiality of clinic records, observing the entire clinical process, from appointment and scheduling, to patient intake, assessment and treatment and other essential information to prepare them for the next step of internship.
-Prerequisite: none

-C202 Clinic Level I - Internship
+C201 Clinic Level I - Internship

 This first level of Clinical Internship introduces the new intern to clinical practice.
 Interns will learn to perform a complete intake and accurately record the information in the patient's chart, as well as develop their needling techniques, point location skills, and herbal knowledge.

-Prerequisite: C101, C102, C201 Credits/Hours: 6/180.
+Prerequisite: C101, C102, C103.
+Credits/Hours: 9/270.